 8) You will lack the necessary technological support

 It is necessary to determine the long-term vision of a 3PL and 4PL vendor before engaging them.
-A vendor that regularly invests in research and development and keeps their operations at par with technological advancements will be able to support your company’s future growth as well.
+A vendor that regularly invests in research and development and keeps its operations at par with technological advancements will be able to support your company’s future growth as well.

 Knowing what can go wrong using a poor 3PL and 4PL vendor can be the difference between a successful and unsuccessful logistics operation.
 Those looking to connect with a leading 3PL and 4PL provider, in order to set up a sophisticated supply chain, using the latest operations technology, should get in touch with SBT to see how we can add value to your operations.
 Click here to arrange a consultation.